FieldControl/valinor/README.md

 # GitHub Repositories

-Web application for searching GitHub repositories.
-The user can visualize all repositories along with their information, such as: name, creator, main language, topics, number of stars and forks.
+This web application allows users to search for GitHub repositories and view information about them, including the repository name, creator, main language, topics, number of stars, and forks.

 ## Stacks
 - VueJS: Web user interface framework.